ocramh/fingerprinter/README.md

 ## Usage
 Fingerprinter exposes a simple CLI interface to use for interacting with the binary.
-To see the availbale commands run
+To see the available commands run
 ```
 figerprinter --help
 ```